November is national diabetes Month

 - Diabetic Foot Model, which is an excellent tool for discussing the importance of diabetic foot care and self-care

 Encouraging positive lifestyle changes—such as eating a healthy diet, being physically active, and losing extra weight—is key to managing and reducing the risk of type 2 diabetes.
-For a variety engaging teaching tools that promote diabetes education and management, visit our Diabetes Section to spread better health through awareness.
+For a variety engaging teaching tools that promote diabetes education and management, visit our Diabetes Section.